yahoo/context-parser/README.md

 ### Secure

-Parser need to be aligning with browser specification, as in http://www.w3.org/TR/html5/, in order to determine context accurately.
+Parser need to be aligning with browser [specification](http://www.w3.org/TR/html5/), in order to determine context accurately.
 One single parsing mistake would result in security exploit.

 ### Keep It Simple and Straightforward

 Keeping code simple and straightforward allows easier code review.
 Moreover, that would allow smaller compilation time (or JS code loading time in browser client side).

-Since we are only interested in analyzing the execution context of the HTML5 page, we focused on the tokenization process (http://www.w3.org/TR/html5/syntax.html#tokenization) and dropped other parts that are not related to context parsing logics.
+Since we are only interested in analyzing the execution context of the HTML5 page, we focused on the [tokenization process](http://www.w3.org/TR/html5/syntax.html#tokenization) and dropped other parts that are not related to context parsing logics.

 ## Quick Start